HienH/PM-Test/README.md

 - Country/region is not encoded into the URL (kept internal).

 - Architecture supports future TMS integration for translation management.

+### Country Management

+- The country code is set via cookie by the backend and cannot be changed by users on the frontend

 ### 4. Testing